 - A special method of installation is required when suspending the projector from a ceiling (ceiling mount).
 If it is not installed correctly, it could fall causing an accident and injury. - If you use adhesives, lubricants, or oil on the ceiling mount fixing points to prevent screws from loosening, or if you use things such as lubricants or oils on the projector, the projector case may crack causing it to fall from its ceiling mount.
-This could cause serious injury to anyone under the projector and also damage the projector. - Do not setup the projector on its side.
-This may cause malfunctions to occur. - Try not to setup the projector in locations subject to high humidity and dust, or in locations subject to smoke from fires or tobacco smoke.
+This could cause serious injury to anyone under the projector and also damage the projector. - Do not install it on an unstable shelf or in a place out of load range.
+Otherwise, it could fall or topple causing an accident and injury. - When installing it in a high position such as on a shelf, take measures against falling by using wires to ensure the safety in an emergency, such as an earthquake, and prevent accidents.
+If it is not installed correctly, it could fall causing an accident and injury. - Do not block the air intake vent and air exhaust vent of the projector.
+Blocking its air intake vent and air exhaust vent may trap heat inside causing fire.